javidel/modern-data-warehouse/graph/graph.md

         <copy>friend_of.json</copy>
      ```

 2. We have a new dataset which has information about twitter's users followers.
 We are going to use this data to **build a graph**.
 First we need to upload this file into the object storage.
 First we need to create a bucket.
-Access to **Storage** from the **Oracle Cloud Console Burguer Menu** and after **Buckets** section.
+Access to **Storage** from the **Oracle Cloud Console Burger Menu** and after **Buckets** section.

     ![Go to Storage](./images/go-to-storage.png)